Jack Warner (actor): Television

-Warner was interviewed by Christopher Chataway for Panorama (British TV programme) in September, 1957, on which he was appearing as President of The Sunday Freedom Association, to advocate for the revision of UK law known as The Sunday Observance Act.
+Warner was interviewed by Christopher Chataway for Panorama in September 1957, on which he was appearing as President of The Sunday Freedom Association, to advocate for the revision of UK law known as The Sunday Observance Act.

 Although the police constable he played in The Blue Lamp was shot dead in the film, the character was revived in 1955 for the BBC television series Dixon of Dock Green, which ran until 1976.
 However, in the series' later years, Warner's character became ridiculed, and the series no longer supported by the police, since Warner at 80 was so obviously well past compulsory retirement age, although supposedly confined to a less active desk sergeant role.
-The series had a prime-time slot on Saturday evenings, and always opened with Dixon giving a brief soliloquy to the camera, beginning with the words, "Good evening, all".
+The series had a prime-time slot on Saturday evenings, and always opened with Dixon giving a brief soliloquy to the camera, beginning with the words "Good evening, all".
 At the conclusion of the episode, Dixon would once again address the camera, this time reflecting on the previous events or describing what occurred afterwards.
 According to Warner's autobiography, Jack of All Trades, Queen Elizabeth II once visited the television studio where the series was made, and told Warner "that she thought Dixon of Dock Green had become part of the British way of life".